Doftana prison: Newspapers & Museums

-From 1924 it is noted that the inmates began to write and edit a newspaper by hand using paper slips and smuggled pencils.
+Beginning in 1924, inmates wrote and edited a newspaper by hand using paper slips and smuggled pencils.
 It went by various names such as Doftana Red and Bolsheviks Handcuffed.

-During the communist period of Romania just after World War II, it was transformed into a museum, which has since been deserted due to lack of funds..
-The composer Alfred Mendelssohn wrote The Destruction of Doftanas, a symphonic poem about it.
+During Romania's communist period just after World War II, it was converted into a museum, but eventually deserted because of a lack of funding..
+The composer Alfred Mendelssohn composed a symphonic poem about it, called The Destruction of Doftanas.

-Not only Romanian communists were imprisoned here, also captured German and Soviet soldiers and Hungarian civilians.
+Not only Romanian communists were imprisoned there, but also captured German and Soviet soldiers and Hungarian civilians.